flashbots/hindsight/README.md

 <!-- show ./header-img.png -->
 ![hindsight visual algorithm](header-img.png)

-_Hindsight is an arbitrage simulator written in Rust which analyzes the historical value of MEV from Flashbots MEV-Share events._
+_Hindsight is an arbitrage simulator written in Rust which estimates the historical value of MEV from Flashbots MEV-Share events._

 revm is used to simulate arbs with the help of an Ethereum archive node that supports the `trace_callMany` API (see [requirements](#requirements) for node recommendations).